revazi/DOM-Calculator/README.md

 ## Notes
- - extension is under development
+ - Extension is under development.
- - it's not available on chrom web store.
+ - It's not available on chrome web store.

 ## Licence